 Here are some highlights of the new Meriden Library building:

 - The new building will be on the site of the current library.
 It will be single-story, positioned on a slight rise above street level, with walkways leading to entries at grade level.

-- The scale of the new building is appropriate for a public building in a rural New England village, with slightly larger surfaces and volumes than a house, but not overpowering to the neighborhood.
+- The scale of the new building is appropriate for a public building in a rural New England village, with the aesthetic that GeoBarns is known for.

 - Parking will be expanded to provide 18 parking spaces along the western side of the building, including ADA compliant parking spaces.